sohaibzafar89/NexusStore/README.md

 # NexusStore - Billing and Inventory Management System Build in C# and MS SQL Server Management Studio 20

-This is a simple desktop application developed in microsoft platforme.
+This is a simple desktop application developed in microsoft platform.

 ## Tools and Technologies Used
 1. C# programming language in 3-tier architecture